sphinx-labs/sphinx/packages/plugins/README.md

 export default config
 ```

-Take a moment to familiarize yourself with the layout of the ChugSplash config file.
+Take a moment to familiarize yourself with the ChugSplash config file.
 Notice that we assign values directly to the state variables, so there is no need for a constructor or initializer function in the contract.

 6. Deploy the contracts locally:
 ```